-4.1 Members are requested to consider the level of Council Tax Premium charge chargeable from 1st April 2020 in respect of properties that have been left empty for five years and from 1st April 2021 in respect of properties that have been left empty for ten years and to make a recommendation to Council in respect of the future levels of Council Tax Premium for properties remaining empty for such periods.
+4.1 Members are requested to approve the changes to the level of the premium as described within this report to be applicable from 1st April 2020 in respect of properties that have been left empty for five years; and from 1st April 2021 in respect of properties that have been left empty for ten years.

 IMPLICATIONS

-Finance If subsequently approved at full Council the introduction of an additional Council Tax premium on properties left empty for over five and ten years would generate additional income to Fylde Council of approximately £10,000 per annum (at current council tax Band D charge levels) if all of the properties that have remained empty for over 5 years were at Band D and remained vacant, thus incurring the full additional premium charge for such properties; and a further £4,000 per annum assuming that all of the properties that have remained empty for over 10 years were at Band D and remained vacant, thus incurring the sum of the properties that have remained empty for over 10 years were at Band D and remained vacant, thus incurring the full additional premium charge for those properties.
+Finance If approved, the introduction of an additional Council Tax premium on properties left empty for over five and ten years would generate additional income to Fylde Council of approximately £10,000 per annum (at current council tax Band D charge levels) if all of the properties that have remained empty for over 5 years were at Band D and remained vacant, thus incurring the full additional premium charge for such properties; and a further £4,000 per annum assuming that all of the properties that have remained empty for over 10 years were at Band D and remained vacant, thus incurring the full additional premium charge for those properties.

 Legal Section 12 of the Local Government Finance Act (LGFA) 2012 (which amended s.11A of the LGFA 1992) allows billing authorities to have discretionary powers for a premium to be charged in cases where an owner has left a property unoccupied and unfurnished for over two years.
 The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 brought in further powers with effect from the 2019-20 financial year onwards to levy premiums of 200%, 300% and 400% in respect of properties remaining empty for 2,5 and 10 years respectively, and with effective dates from 2019, 2020 and 2021.

 Community Safety None

 Human Rights and Equalities None

 Sustainability and Environmental Impact None

 Health & Safety and Risk Management None

-LEAD AUTHOR CONTACT DETAILS DATE Andrew Turpin 01253 478850 December 2019
+LEAD AUTHOR CONTACT DETAILS DATE Andrew Turpin 01253 478850 January 2020